Calculating GST on the supply

 If you choose to display both GST-inclusive and GST-exclusive prices, the GST-inclusive price must be at least as prominent as the GST-exclusive price.
 These requirements are to ensure that the members of the public know upfront the final price of goods and services that they have to pay.
 Failure to comply with each of these requirements is an offence that can result in a fine of up to $5,000.

-Good and services subject to service charge
+Goods and services subject to service charge

 As an administrative concession, there is no need to display two price lists, i.e. one showing GST-inclusive and one showing GST-exclusive price.
+Nonetheless, they must display a prominent statement informing customers that prices displayed are subject to GST and service charge.

-For food items that are solely for takeaway / home delivery and are not subject to service charge (e.g. sales of mooncakes and New Year cookies etc.) the prices displayed must be GST-inclusive.
+For food items that are solely for takeaway / home delivery and are not subject to service charge (e.g. sales of mooncakes and New Year cookies etc.), the prices displayed must be GST-inclusive.

 Providing complimentary hotel room